All Episodes

 And the same thing with 100,000 cops.

-From Bill Clinton, midnight basketball, and adding 100,000 cops to the current regime where the cops are an occupying force and are the enemy.
+Look how far we've come here from Bill Clinton, midnight basketball, and adding 100,000 cops to the current regime where the cops are an occupying force and are the enemy.

 I know we did have grooming money.

-Children in the neighborhood could groom themselves before going on job interviews, after playing midnight basketball.
+Children in the neighborhood could groom themselves before going on job interviews after playing midnight basketball.

-The store wasn't robbed at midnight.
+Wait a minute, the store wasn't robbed at midnight.

 It wouldn't have mattered anyway.